Skip to content

 A mission is a unit of work entrusted to a squad.
 It includes a goal, phases, expected evidence and a QA verdict.

 The mission-guardian addon tracks the mission state (phases, gates crossed, evidence captured) and prevents an agent from moving to the next step until the gates are validated.
+Mission Control is the runtime view of the same flow: active flowmap, current mode, blockers and expected next documents.

 The Cortex is a structured knowledge repository.
 It stores profiles, atoms, blocs, flowmaps and documents as a graph.